wildone/eduVPN-proxyguard/README.md

 ## Client example

-This example listens on local UDP port 1337 and forwards Websocket packets to vpn.example.com
+This example listens on local UDP port 1337 and forwards TCP packets (with a HTTP Upgrade handshake) to vpn.example.com

 ```bash
 proxyguard-client --listen 127.0.0.1:1337 --to http://vpn.example.com